Exploring the Spectacular Gammon Ranges and the vast Lake Frome

 Willandra National Park, NSW is a pastoral area with a fascinating Homestead complex.
 A great place to watch and photograph kangaroos, emus and other wildlife.
 Kinchega National Park is near the town of Menindee, NSW.
 The park is ideal for camping, hiking and wildlife watching.

 We bought a 20-year-old VW camper van; it brought back a lot of nostalgia.
 It was nice to drive and we loved the sound.
-This was our first big trip with this car.
-It was a long drive to our first location, Willandra National Park in Outback NSW, but we made it.
+For our first adventure, we went on a long trip to Willandra National Park in Outback NSW challenging, but we made it!

-Then, we stayed the first night at the Willandra Men’s (Sheep Shearer) Quarters.
+We arrived at the Willandra Men’s Quarters (Sheep Shearer) for our first night.
 It was interesting.
 There was a large room with a fireplace and six bedrooms.
-But, the shower was outside in an amazing corrugated iron hut.
+But the most memorable feature was the shower: an open-air corrugated iron hut, a truly Australian experience.

 Then we stayed for one day in Broken Hill.
 We had our camper van inspected and we bought all the fresh food for our camping adventure.
 After entering South Australia on the way to the Flinders Ranges, there was a checkpoint.
 We were told that we couldn't bring fruits or vegetables into South Australia.
 We drove back a few hundred metres and ate whatever food we couldn't bring in.